awwad/uptane/README.md

 ### *Blocking Attacks*
 Uptane is designed to secure the software updates delivered between repositories and vehicles.
 Section 7.3 of the [Uptane Design Overview](https://docs.google.com/document/d/1pBK--40BCg_ofww4GES0weYFB6tZRedAjUy6PJ4Rgzk/edit?usp=sharing) covers all of the known attacks in more detail.
-We begin this section with a demonstration of the Arbitrary Package attack.
+We begin this section with a demonstration of the Arbitrary Package Attack.

 #### *Running an Arbitrary Package Attack on the Director repository w/ no Compromised Keys*
 This is a simple attack simulating a Man in the Middle that provides a malicious image file.
 In this attack, the attacker does not have the keys to correctly sign new metadata (and so it is an exceptionally basic attack).

-In the Director's window, run this:
+In the **Director's** window, run:
 ```python
 >>> dd.attack_mitm(vin, new_target_fname)
 ```

-Now, in the Primary's window, run this:
+Now, in the **Primary's** window, run:
 ```python
 >>> dp.update_cycle()
 ```

-Now, when the Primary runs dp.update_cycle(), it'll play the Defended banner and sound clip, as it's able to discard the manipulated file without even sending it to the Secondary.
+Now, when the Primary runs dp.update_cycle(), it'll display the Defended banner and play a sound clip, as it's able to discard the manipulated file without even sending it to the Secondary.

-If you want to resume toying with the repositories, you can run a script to put the repository back in a normal state (undoing what the attack did) by running the following in the Director window:
+If you want to resume toying with the repositories, you can run a script to put the repository back in a normal state (undoing what the attack did) by running the following in the Director's window:
 ```python
 >>> dd.recover_mitm(vin, new_target_fname)
 ```